LexiFi/dead_code_analyzer/docs/exported_values/EXPORTED_VALUES.md

 Warning 32 [unused-value-declaration]: unused value goodbye.
 ```

-Once again, the finidings are the same as for the previous examples.
+Once again, the warnings are the same as for the previous examples.
 After
 `goodbye_world` is removed and `goodbye` is unexported, the compiler warning 32
-indicates that it is unused.
+indicates that `goodbye` is unused.
 Let's fix the warnings.

 Compile and analyze :